harmonify/movie-reservation-system/docs/task/README.md

-# Tasks
+# Task

+## Filename

-Task documents are prefixed with the letter `T`, followed by 3 numbers.
-Backlog task docs are prefixed with `TB`, followed by 3 numbers.
+The documents' filename are prefixed with the letter `T`, followed by 3 numbers.

+Backlogs are prefixed with `Z`.